Arizona travel is a unique experience! Why will it be Most Memorable?

 Chiricahua Mountains – Many elevations and climates give lots of birding options.
 Try areas such as Cave Creek Canyon, Onion Saddle, Rustler Park, or Barfoot Park.
 An excellent spot is…

-Portal: Try the surrounding areas, which are an exquisite place to see in itself.
-The easiest way to get there from I-10 is to actually go into New Mexico and take the Stein’s exit, Number 5, get Hwy.
+- Portal: Try surrounding areas, an exquisite place to see in itself.
+The easiest way to get there from I-10 is to go into New Mexico and take the Stein’s exit, Number 5, get Hwy.
 80 South.
 At Rodeo, take Hwy.
 533 West, and into Arizona get Portal Rd.
 In the desert-like scrub areas watch for Gambel’s Quail, Lesser Nighthawk, Ladder-backed Woodpecker, Black Phoebe, Brown-crested Flycatcher, Bell’s Vireo, Bridled Titmouse, Verdin, Curve-billed Thrasher, Phainopepla, Lucy’s Warbler, Cassin’s Sparrow, and Black-throated Sparrow.

 San Pedro Riparian National Conservation Area – Various spots along 40 miles of the river as it flows through Cochise County.

-- San Pedro House: Off of Hwy.
-90, this is a good spot to try.
-Tips can be had from volunteers inside, when it’s open (Call for details – (520) 508-4445).
-But a river trail begins here - the Sky Island Traverse.
+- San Pedro House: Off Hwy.
+90, a good spot to try.
+Get tips from volunteers inside, when it’s open (Call for details – (520) 508-4445).
+A river trail begins here: the Sky Island Traverse.
 Take Rt.
 90 out of Sierra Vista, toward Hereford.
-The turn-off for it will be on the right, before the bridge over the river.
+The turn-off is on the right, before the bridge over the river.
 Watch for Gambel’s Quail, Gray Hawk, Green Kingfisher, Gila Woodpecker, Black Phoebe, Vermilion Flycatcher, Cassin’s Kingbird, Curve-billed Thrasher, Lucy’s Warbler, Yellow Warbler, Abert’s Towhee, Blue Grosbeak, and Lesser Goldfinch.

 Huachuca Mountains – Incredibly well-known because of the chance to see so many varieties of hummingbirds.
 Plus the rarely sighted Elegant Trogon, Eared Quetzal or Flame-colored Tanager.

-- Ramsey Canyon Preserve: Owned by the Nature Conservancy, has trails to take your binoculars and do some serious birding.
+- Ramsey Canyon Preserve: Owned by the Nature Conservancy, has trails for some serious birding.

-Miller Canyon: Beatty’s Guest Ranch is privately owned.
+- Miller Canyon: Beatty’s Guest Ranch is privately owned.
 A small fee is charged to enter.
-Feeders are scattered through the property to invite all the hummingbirds who are delighted to visit and have a meal.
+Feeders are scattered through the property to invite all hummingbirds who are delighted to visit and have a meal.
 It’s famed as perhaps the best hummingbird sighting area in the entire country.
-You may be able to see up to 14 different species!
+You may see up to 14 different species!
 It’s on Miller Canyon Rd. off Hwy.
 92 in Hereford.
-Best idea is to call them for essential details: (520) 378-2728.
-They do have rental cabins, you can email them for details: email@example.com
+Best idea is to call for essential details: (520) 378-2728.
+They do have rental cabins: email them for details: email@example.com

 - Sweetwater Wetlands Park: Marshy impoundment ponds of recovered waste-water attract ducks and wading birds.
 Insects like the area, so birds like flycatchers, swallows and nighthawks follow.
 Others seen are grebes, cormorants, Harris’s Hawk, Gila Woodpecker, Ladder-backed Woodpecker, Verdin, Marsh Wren, Curve-billed Thrasher, Abert’s Towhee, Yellow-headed Blackbird, Virginia Rail and Sora.
 Open sunrise to sunset.
 A west entrance to the Sweetwater Wetlands is open from the paved bicycle path along the east bank of the Santa Cruz River.

-Vermilion Cliffs: Out of Flagstaff, take Hwy.
+- Vermilion Cliffs: Out of Flagstaff, take Hwy.
 89 North.
 At Bitter Springs, switch to Hwy.
 89A.
-At Marble Canyon you'll cross over the Colorado River.
+At Marble Canyon cross over the Colorado River.
 Just before getting into Grand Canyon Nation Park take a right onto (BLM Road 1065) House Rock Rd. (about 40 miles from the turn onto 89A).
-In about 2 to 3 miles, you’ll arrive at the Condor Viewing area.
+In about two to three miles, you’ll arrive at the Condor Viewing area.